zeyadelgohary/Reyada/README.md

 - **Add New Contact**
   - Allows adding new contact records directly into the MongoDB database via a POST API endpoint.

+- **Fetch and Save Deals from Bitrix24**
+  - Integrates with the Bitrix24 REST API to fetch CRM deal data
+  - Filters deals by specific stage ID and selected fields
+  - Stores fetched deals in MongoDB for persistent access

+- **Get All Deals**
+  - Provides an API endpoint to retrieve all deals stored in the database
+  - Returns deal data in JSON format with essential fields like ID, title, stage, and opportunity

 ## API Endpoints